Wednesday, April 25, 2012

 When Buds turn to Blooms (Week 45 of Fireflies at Dusk: A 52-Week Project)

-And finally, life around us goes from being mostly buds and only a few blooms, to being mostly blooms and only a few buds.
+While we are busy with our own lives, life around us goes from being mostly buds and only a few blooms, to being mostly blooms and only a few buds.
 And this is Easter and the brightness that follows...the earth goes through a resurrection of its own and if we choose to see it, we will.

 This is Easter and the brightness that follows...resurrection at a finite moment in history, resurrection infinitely with us in time and in the space around us, and resurrection of who we were made to be - beings full of unbounded joy.
+If we do not feel that joy in this moment, we try and remember that even the smallest buds will bloom again, even the most overcast sky will be clear once again.
+I will keep trying to find my way back to that joy under the blue desert sky.
+And for now, the buds will blossom just over my head and remind me of hope - a place where joy is on it's way back to us.

 ________________________________________________________________________________